h5py/h5py/docs/threads.rst

 free-threading
 --------------
-h5py can be compiled for free-threading Python interpreters (e.g. 3.13t), where the GIL has been disabled.
+h5py can be compiled for free-threading Python interpreters (e.g. 3.14t), where the GIL has been disabled.
 This does not disable the ``phil`` global lock, though, as such lock protects against race conditions in libhdf5 and not in the Python interpreter.

-Free-threading stability is, at the moment, largely untested.
-For this reason, free-threading wheels (e.g. cp313t) are not published on PyPI and the functionality is only intended for experimental use.
+Free-threading stability is, as of h5py 3.15.0, largely untested.
+For this reason, free-threading wheels (e.g. ``cp314t``) are not published on PyPI and the functionality is only intended for experimental use.